 SAFE Charlotte grant funds also will provide capacity-building support to grant recipients throughout the year and implement plans to evaluate and communicate the impact of each organization’s progress.
 Funding for the SAFE Charlotte grant program is made possible to the City of Charlotte in part through the federal Community Development Block Grant.

-The city selected United Way of Central Carolinas to administer the application process.
-In addition, United Way will work with two local entities to support the capacity-building efforts, reporting requirements and program evaluation for each organization receiving grant funds to ensure they are meeting requirements throughout the yearlong grant period.
+As part of the SAFE Charlotte partnership, United Way of Central Carolinas will work with two local entities to support the capacity-building efforts, reporting requirements and program evaluation for each organization receiving grant funds to ensure they are meeting requirements throughout the yearlong grant period.

 The UNC Charlotte Urban Institute will conduct two workshops focused on program evaluation and data collection.
 The goal of the workshops is to help agencies better understand the most relevant data points to collect and how to collect them.
 Grant recipients will receive a data collection template and guidebook to track their progress and outcomes.
 They also are required to complete a quarterly check-in reporting form and submit a final report at the end of the grant period that contains both qualitative and quantitative evidence of their work and its impact.

 A second company, Bringing You Excellence (B.Y.E.), LLC, will host monthly capacity-building workshops to help SAFE Charlotte grantees grow their understanding of philanthropy, the business of nonprofit management and their role as a grassroots organization within the nonprofit network.
 B.Y.E. also will provide individualized support to each grant recipient and seek opportunities to explore collaboration among those with similar missions.

 Applications for SAFE Charlotte grants will open at 8 a.m. on March 8, 2021 and close on March 31, 2021 at 5 p.m.